|

 won't be the ones doing it.

-hey isn't that who we see in interviews on music television,
+that who we see in interviews on music television, answering questions

-politics and the meaning of life - "um i dunno i think
+about world politics and the meaning of life - "um i dunno i

-see a way as a society to culture an increased respect for and nurturing
+I hope we see a way as a society to culture an increased respect for

 (Top)